NRN Staff and Committees

 Brian became involved in research in 1999 following a brief stint in the NFL.
 He currently serves as a project manager for many studies and is responsible for the preparation, implementation, budget, analysis, manuscript preparation and overall supervision of these studies.
 Brian has extensive experience with conducting large-scale randomized clinical trials that address areas in smoking cessation, dietary modifications, and patient/doctor communication.

 Dr. Neuhaus is a part-time senior scientist, assisting with investigator activities on various AAFP NRN studies.
-Dr. Neuhaus is fellow with the Research Division at the University of Kansas Medical Center in Family Medicine.
 Her research interests include reduction of health disparities, in particular through restructuring the built environment to foster healthier habits, and bringing an ecologic perspective to health initiatives.

 Craig Smail, MSc - Research Project Coordinator